Sport in South Africa: Obstacle course racing

 SA OCR is a not-for-profit company aiming to help grow the sport and provide a means of financial support for athletes wanting to travel to compete internationally.
-With the OCR World Championships running for 3 consecutive years now as well as some of the larger local race series like The Warrior Race which have been around for almost 4 years the sport is growing with events reaching almost 9000 participants on a weekend.
-The sport involves running, usually around 12 km, with various amounts of different obstacles interspersed.
+With the OCR World Championships running for 3 consecutive years now as well as some of the larger local race series like The Warrior Race which have been around for almost 4 years the sport is growing with events reaching nearly 9000 participants on a weekend.
+The sport involves running, typically around 12 km, with varying numbers of obstacles interspersed along the course.

 Sailing

 South African Sailing is the national governing body for the sport of sailing in South Africa, recognised by the International Sailing Federation.
+Commonly sailed boats include the GP14, 29er, Flying Fifteen, and ILCA.
+South African sailors have competed sporadically at the Olympic Games since 1924 when Rupert Ellis-Brown competed in the monotype competition.

 Surfing

 Surfing is widely practiced around major coastal cities, such as Cape Town and Durban.

 Triathlon

 In triathlon, Henri Schoeman is an Olympic bronze medallist, finishing third at the 2016 Summer Olympics in Rio.
 Conrad Stoltz is a three-time Xterra Triathlon world champion, Raynard Tissink is a multiple Ironman champion, Hendrick de Villiers is an ITU World Cup winner, Richard Murray is an ITU World Triathlon Series race winner and Dan Hugo is an Xterra and multi-sport star.

-Port Elizabeth plays host to a half ironman distance event, the PEople's Triathlon (website), in September each year and features a 2 km ocean swim, 90 km cycle and 21 km run.
+Port Elizabeth hosts a half-ironman distance event, the PEople's Triathlon (website), in September each year, which features a 2 km ocean swim, 90 km cycle, and 21 km run.